This Happened In A New 2016 Audi TTS Coupe

 The Bluffs were perfect for pedestrians, but were they perfect for cars?
 The short answer.
 No.

 The roads would either divert up to the top of the cliff or down to the water level.
 It was tricky.
 Pedestrians had all the freedom with pathways and trails going up to the top and down to the lakefront that continues down long pathways to Ajax and maybe further.
-But for a car, it was painful the amount of photo opportunities that were ruined by a house, construction or a fence.
+But for a car, it was painful the number of photo opportunities that were ruined by a house, construction or a fence.

 Time was running out and the sun was going down faster than the car with the restricted residential street speed limits.
 Street after street of house-sized blockades.
 Decided to head toward the marina.
 The open space could set up everything just right.